How to Create a Checklist in Microsoft Word

 4. Recheck for Errors

-After you write all the items on your checklist, review the whole thing.
+After you write all the items on your personal or business checklist, review the whole thing.
 Make it a habit to read everything.
 Maybe, you missed some important items.
 Correct those right away to avoid errors later on.

 5. Save and Print

 You're almost done!
-Immediately save your document.
+Immediately save your document file.
 You can also secure a copy to a flash drive which will serve as an external memory for your computer.
 This enables you to conveniently use or print the saved files with you anywhere.